 The "Original Channels" list on the left of the dialog contains the list of original channels.
 The montage channel, or the composite channel, is an algebraic sum of two or more original channels taken with "+" or "-" sign.
-The montage channels are created one by one, by adding original channels to the "Current Composite Channel" list using the \ and \ buttons, with a "+" and "-" sign, correspondingly.
-The \ button may be used to remove the selected original channel from the "Current Composite Channel" list.
-After the current composite channel is defined in this way, it is added to the list of montage channels ("Montage Channels") using the \ button.
+The montage channels are created one by one, by adding original channels to the "Current Composite Channel" list using the and buttons, with a "+" and "-" sign, correspondingly.
+The button may be used to remove the selected original channel from the "Current Composite Channel" list.
+After the current composite channel is defined in this way, it is added to the list of montage channels ("Montage Channels") using the button.
 When the composite channel is added to the "Montage Channels" list, the "Current Composite Channel" list is emptied and prepared for the next composite channel definition.
-A composite channel which is already added to the "Montage Channels" list can be moved back to the "Current Composite Channel" list of montage channel is defined in the selected back to the "Current Composite Channel" list is emptied and prepared for the next composite channel definition.
-A composite channel which is already added to the "Montage Channels" list can be moved back to the "Current Composite Channel" list for editing by pressing the \ button.
-The \ button allows to delete the selected composite channel from the "Montage Channels" list.
-The $\gtrless$ button deletes all composite channels from the "Montage Channels" list.
+A composite channel which is already added to the "Montage Channels" list can be moved back to the "Current Composite Channel" list of montage channel is defined in the selected original channel definition.
+The button allows to delete the selected composite channel from the "Montage Channels" list.
+The \gtrless button deletes all composite channels from the "Montage Channels" list.